ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 2.2.6
+    - new and more robust method for hiding meshes during reflection generation
+    - fixed `isVisorReflectionEnabled` being ignored for real reflections
+    - fixed Direct3D issue with compressed textures smaller than 4x4
+* 2.2.6
+    - fixed cloud reflections from orbit for stable version of EVE
 * 2.2.5
-    - reverted immediate texture unloading on general replacement
+    - reverted immediate texture unloading
 * 2.2.4
     - fixed TRReflection making airlocks non-clickable
-    - made texture unloading immediate
+    - made texture unloading immediate during general replacement
 * 2.2.3
     - really fixed crash that may occur when a reflective part is removed
 * 2.2.2